 Instagram’s Advantages Over Other Outlets

 Instagram’s biggest advantage is its intuitive and engaging interface.
 Users spend a great deal of time on the app looking at photos and videos, liking content, and leaving comments.
 Because of this, the app has become extremely popular with brands.
-A major market research firm recently predicted that three quarters of companies with 100 employees or more would be on Instagram by the end of 2017.

 Instagram offers excellent targeting and analytics.
 The app allows you to choose the gender, age group, geographic area, and habits of those who will see your ads.
 It can also allow you to choose the time of day your ads are deployed.
 Instagram’s analytic features make it easy to see who is viewing your ad and how they behave when they see it.